 Emily joined the 91.9 Inc. Board in December 2010.
 She has been an avid public radio listener and supporter since 1970, when WPLN in Nashville began broadcasting as one of the 73 charter members of NPR.
 She loves WUOT's mix of classical music and news, and is very happy we have WUOT-2 for even more programs.
 She and her husband, Charlie, live in Oak Ridge, where they are active in many community organizations including Rotary, the League of Women Voters and the UT Arboretum Society.
 Locally, Emily edits and writes for Branches, the newsletter of the UT Arboretum Society, and The Voter, a monthly newsletter of the Oak Ridge League of Women Voters.
 She also edits the Holly Society Journal for this international organization.
 Emily is a Knight of the Cross of Burgundy wine society and loves to cook, garden and travel, especially to spend time with her grandchildren.

-Kathy Krohmer is retired from Kimberly-Clark Corporation where she was an IT Director.
-A native of Chicago, she spent much of her career working in various Kimberly-Clark business locations, including Australia where she met her husband, Terry.
+Kathy Krohmer is retired from Kimberly-Clark Corporation where she was an IT director.
+A native of Chicago, she spent much of her career working in various Kimberly-Clark business locations, including Australia, where she met her husband, Terry.
 While there she became an avid scuba diver and is passionate about protecting the ocean and marine wildlife.
-She and Terry enjoy cooking and a nomadic life exploring the world for unique food, wine and cultural experiences.
-So, of course, Splendid Table is a favorite program, along with the many other nourishing programs from NPR.
-Kathy was VP of Printing and Publications for the Knoxville Opera Guild and enjoys all types of music from Opera to U2.
+She and Terry enjoy cooking and a nomadic life, exploring the world for unique food, wine and cultural experiences.
+So, of course, The Splendid Table is a favorite program, along with the many other nourishing programs from NPR.
+Kathy was VP of printing and publications for the Knoxville Opera Guild and enjoys all types of music from Opera to U2.

-Ben Lee is Associate Professor of English at the University of Tennessee.
-He grew up in Knoxville and grew up listening to WUOT.
-After leaving home to attend Amherst College (B.A., 1992) and the University of Virginia (Ph.D., 2003), he returned to Knoxville to join his wife, Lisi Schoenbach, at UTK, where he teaches courses in modern and contemporary poetry, literary theory, and American literature.
-When he's not writing or teaching, Ben spends time with Lisi and their three children, and listening to WUOT.
+Ben Lee is associate professor of English at the University of Tennessee.
+He grew up in Knoxville listening to WUOT.
+After leaving home to attend Amherst College (B.A., 1992) and the University of Virginia (Ph.D., 2003), he returned to Knoxville to join his wife, Lisi Schoenbach, at UTK, where he teaches courses in modern and contemporary poetry, literary theory and American literature.
+When he's not writing or teaching, Ben spends time with Lisi and their three children, and listens to WUOT.
 Favorite programs include All Things Considered, Improvisations, and On the Media.

 Jeff, a UT German professor for about 40 years, has been a longtime supporter of WUOT and currently is a Broadcaster Society member.
 For the past several fund drives, he and his wife, Doris Gove, have done a new member challenge in which they give money for every new member received during a particular show.
 He has been a loyal donor for about the past 20 years and gives monthly via WUOT's Evergreen Member Club program.
 Jeff loves WUOT's Saturday morning lineup.